demisto/content/Packs/GreyNoise/Integrations/GreyNoise/GreyNoise_description.md

-To use GreyNoise on Demisto, ensure your user account has the API key.
+To use GreyNoise on Demisto, retrieve your user account's API key and enter it in the integration's configuration.

 #### Configure an API account on GreyNoise
  - [Login](https://viz.greynoise.io/login) / [Register](https://viz.greynoise.io/signup) at GreyNoise
- - Once Logged-in/Register, Goto [Account Settings](https://viz.greynoise.io/account/) to get the API Key.
+ - Once signed in, go to [Account Settings](https://viz.greynoise.io/account/) to get the API Key.